lmondada/dphil-thesis/content/03_compiler/03_graph_defs.md

 The two representations are equivalent, but the rewriting semantics are clearest when viewing values as vertices.

-### Type Graph
+### Type graph

-As we start using minIR graphs to model operations with _actual_ semantics, we must ensure additional constraints on the graph for the resulting computation to be well-defined: in the example above, each operation must have a fixed number of inputs and outputs, `regiondef` operations must have a nested region with exactly one `in` and one `out` operation, etc. This is best captured by a _type system_---last missing part in our graph formalism.
+We have started to see operations (`cx`, `ifelse`, `regiondef` etc.) that carry semantics, and thus come with additional constraints on the graph in order to be well-defined.
+In the example above, each operation must have a fixed number of inputs and outputs, `regiondef` operations must have a nested region with exactly one `in` and one `out` operation, etc. This is best captured by a _type system_---the last missing part in our graph formalism.
 Graph-based modelling frameworks admit an elegant approach to typing, which is given by graph morphisms and type graphs.

-Graph morphisms on hypergraphs are maps of vertices and edges that preserve the structure of the graph, i.e. the endpoints of mapped edges must be the mapped endpoints of the original edges.
+Graph morphisms on hypergraphs are maps of vertices and hyperedges that preserve the structure of the graph, i.e. the endpoints of mapped hyperedges must be the mapped endpoints of the original hyperedges.
 We extend this definition to the case of minIR graphs by also imposing the preservation of the $parent$ relation.
-The map
-$\mathit{children}: O \to \mathcal{P}(O)$ refers to all children
+The map $\mathit{children}: O \to \mathcal{P}(O)$ refers to all children
 $$\{o' \in O \mid parent(o') = o\}$$

 of an operation $o \in O$.